WebGeoServices/woosmapindoorsdk/README.md

   return format
   }
 ```
-### Multi-stop itinerary
+### Multi-stop way-finding
-Multi-stop itinerary is the feature where SDK plots the shortest possible path from the start position and the given list of points.
+Multi-stop way-finding is the feature where SDK plots the shortest possible path from the start position and the given list of points.
 To display multi-stop itinerary path following overloaded form of findRoute method should be called.
 ``` Objective-c
   -(void)findRoute:(CGIndoorMapPoint)startPoint destinations:(NSArray<Stopover *> *_Nonnull)endPoints;
 ```
 Function above accepts start point and an array of Stopover object.
 Calling this method will also trigger the delegate’s, ```indoor:route:``` event.
 Just as it would when finding path between two points. **Please note** that as of now multi- stop itinerary takes maximum of six stopover points.
 Following screen shot shows how multi-stop itinerary gets rendered on the map.

 <img src="http://s3-us-west-2.amazonaws.com/documentation-assets/ios_multipath.png" width="250">

 Following code snippet shows and example call of multi-stop itinerary.